Cognitive Behavioral Therapy

 The National Institute on Drug Abuse (NIDA) reports that Cognitive Behavioral Therapy can be especially helpful in treating addiction.

-Often individuals with substance use disorder develop their addiction due to poor coping skills in the face of trauma and other difficulties.
 CBT helps people address negative thought patterns and develop improved coping skills, and by doing so, CBT gives people new tools to help them remain sober during and after addiction treatment.

 In addition, CBT helps recovering addicts discover new ways to manage their emotions.
 Rather than turning to drugs or alcohol, the tools learned in CBT can provide you with healthier outlets to deal with negative emotions.